ncatlab/nlab-content/pages/6/8/1/0/186/content.md

 #Remarks#

-Dual to generalized smooth spaces are [[generalized smooth algebra]]s of functions on them, accordinging to the general lore of [[space and quantity]].
+Dual to generalized smooth spaces are [[generalized smooth algebra]]s of functions on them, according to the general lore of [[space and quantity]].

 #Further discussion#